jl3377/automatic-backups-python/README.md

-# Automatic Backups with Python
+# Automatic Backups with Python.

 ## How to make and use the config file.
 Yo need create a config.py into conf/ directory.